asartalo/release_tools/README.md

 - `release_tools changelog` - Update changelog based on commits that follow the Conventional Commit spec.
 - `release_tools update_year` - For syncing years on license files
 - `release_tools remote_tag_id` - Get the commit id of a remote tag
+- `release_tools current_version` - Get the current version of this package

 ## Notes Before Installing